Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Abstract

 \section{Abstract}

 We present Prover Agent, a novel AI agent for automated theorem proving that integrates large language models (LLMs) with a formal proof assistant, Lean.
-Prover Agent coordinates an informal reasoning LLM, a formal prover model, and feedback from Lean while also generating auxiliary lemmas to assist in discovering the overall proof strategy.
-It achieves an 86.1\% success rate on the MiniF2F benchmark, establishing a new state-of-the-art among methods using small language models (SLMs) with a much lower sample budget than previous approaches.
-We also present case studies illustrating how these generated lemmas contribute to solving challenging problems.
+Prover Agent coordinates an informal reasoning LLM, a formal prover model, and feedback from Lean while also generating auxiliary lemmas.
+These auxiliary lemmas are not limited to subgoals in the formal proof but can also include special cases or potentially useful facts derived from the assumptions, which help in discovering a viable proof strategy.
+It achieves an 88.1\% success rate on MiniF2F and solves 25 problems on the PutnamBench with a smaller sample budget than previous approaches, establishing a new state-of-the-art on both benchmarks among methods using small language models (SLMs).
+We also present theoretical analyses and case studies that illustrate how these generated lemmas contribute to solving challenging problems. \anonIfElse{ Our code is publicly available at: \url{https://github.com/kAIto47802/Prover-Agent}. }{ Our code is available at the supplementary material. }